 John Calian, Head of T‑Labs, is leading trust2core as Managing Director and has indicated the venture will go live “soon”.

-The new business is thought to have been in gestation since at least 2018, and to sit within DT’s Telekom Innovation Pool of “strategic” internal and external investments, also including IoT services specialist 1NCE, Swiss connected-vehicle player Spearhead, and drones joint venture Droniq.
+The new business is thought to have been in gestation since at least 2018, and to sit within DT’s Telekom Innovation Pool (TIP) of “strategic” internal and external investments, also including Internet of Things (IoT) services specialist 1NCE, Swiss connected-vehicle player Spearhead, and drones joint venture Droniq.

-Its infrastructure platform play has hallmarks of other Telekom Innovation Pool ventures such as edge computing-focused MobiledgeX and enterprise network-geared ngena (which DT has now exited).
+Its infrastructure platform play has hallmarks of other Telekom Innovation Pool ventures such as edge computing-focused MobiledgeX and enterprise network-geared ngena (which DT has now exited — Deutsche Telekomwatch, #93).

-trust2core’s bare-bones website indicates particular focus on security complexities around Internet of Things deployments, noting that IoT will only be able to “grow to its full potential if we can truly trust and access all the billions of connected devices and data they deliver”.
+trust2core’s bare-bones website indicates particular focus on security complexities around IoT deployments, noting that IoT will only be able to “grow to its full potential if we can truly trust and access all the billions of connected devices and data they deliver”.
+Ståx has been described by DT as an enabler of “decentralised, trusted, and secure IoT eco‑structures” and called these structures “crucial to development of the M2M economy, where producers and consumers connect in a decentralised manner and share trusted data”.

 Calian, who joined DT in 2017, has significantly upped T‑Labs’ focus on fitting distributed ledger technology together with telecoms infrastructure, building out platforms and solutions in areas such as identity, roaming settlement, and IoT.
-Part of this has seen recent Group investments in blockchain technology players Clear and Ubirch (Deutsche Telekomwatch, #92 and #93).
+Part of this has seen recent Group investments in distributed ledger technology players Clear Blockchain Technologies and Ubirch (Deutsche Telekomwatch, #92 and #93).